Get your festival packing list right, and trust me, your whole festival experience will be vastly improved.

 39. Rain mac that fits in your bag – these ones start at just £1.99 each from Amazon.
 Stick em in your bag!
 Or, take a better quality one that will also keep you warm.

-40. Hat – to cover your festival-worn hair, for warmth, and to protect your head from the sun.
+40. Hat – add this to your festival packing list to cover your festival-worn hair, for warmth, and to protect your head from the sun.

 41. Flip flops – flip flops, or sliders, are a great shout to pack in your festival bag.
 Perfect for any late night trips to the toilet, as well as walking round the festival on a sunny day.